erwbgy/puppet-ntp/README.md

 *continent*: one of: _europe_, _asia_, _oceania_, _north-america_, _south-america_, _africa_

-*use_hiera*: get configuration values using hiera

-*use_extlookup*: get configuration values using extlookup

 If servers is specified it takes precedence over country or continent.
 If only country and continent are specified then country takes precedence over continent.